sbani/sbani.net/content/home.md

 Please report abuse to [abuse[at]netw0rk.io][3]

 ## About me
 My name is Sufijen Bani and I live in Berlin, Germany.
-I also love to travel, meet new people and cultures.
+I love to travel, meet new people and cultures.
 My twelfe month round the world trip was the biggest adventure in my life… yet.

-Cyber Security, Security Engineering and Penetration Testing is my passiong and my job.
+Cyber Security, Security Engineering and Penetration Testing is my passion and my job.

 ## Contributions & Projects
 The list of contributions and my own projects is growing because I love open source and working in distributed teams.